Mimimishkin/compose-file-chooser/README.md

 # Compose file chooser
-It's simple file chooser in materil disign that was disigned only for my personal needs.
+It's simple file chooser in material disign that was disigned only for my personal needs.

 It supports:
 1. file selection